haohanl/haohanl.github.io/_pages/projects/tex5e.md

 permalink: "/projects/tex5e"
 ---

-**TeX5e** is a _LaTeX_ template designed for the creation of homebrew materials in a manner which reflects the style of the _Dungeons & Dragons 5th Edition: Player's Handbook_.
+**TeX5e** is a _LaTeX_ and _Python_ program designed for the creation of homebrew materials in a manner which reflects the style of the _Dungeons & Dragons 5th Edition: Player's Handbook_.

+To avoid any legal issues, the source code for this project is not available online.

 ## Showcase